Siashridhar/Siashridhar/README.md

-### Hi there 👋, I am Sia Shridhar!
+### Hi there 👋, I am Sia!

+Pronouns: She/Her

-I am a first-year Chemical Engineering student at the University of Waterloo.
+About me: I am a first-year Chemical Engineering student at the University of Waterloo.
+As a student and leader, I am looking for more opportunities to grow.
 I am looking forward to learning professional skills from my first internship from May to August 2022.

 <!--
 **Siashridhar/Siashridhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.